-With the support from CRS we are aiming at strengthening the bonds between Chapters globally and take even more advantage from local networks.
+With support from CRS, we are aiming at strengthening the bonds between Chapters globally and take even more advantage from local networks.

-Activities like Mentorship and Mobility programs, webinars, joint summer schools and annual meetings will be organised in cooperative manner.
+Activities like Mentorship and Mobility programs, webinars, joint summer schools and annual meetings will be organized in a cooperative manner.

 Currently, BeNeLux & France Local Chapter is in touch with Italy, UKI, German, Spanish-Portuguese, Canada and Brazil Local Chapters.

 A step towards making scientific knowledge exchange sustainable

 The number of meetings in the field is increasing.
 There is a need to weight the benefits from these meetings against the environmental and monetary costs of attending them.
 We believe this might significantly help to reduce unnecessary travels, cut the carbon emissions and maintain knowledge exchange during challenging times (such as the SARS-CoV-2 crisis).
 Moreover, scientists who cannot afford to attend the conferences due to lack of funding can have a great opportunity to follow the work of leading researchers in the field.

 BNLF Local Chapter encourages other CRS Local Chapters to follow our example and organize webinars with us by suggesting burning topics in the field and proposing potential speakers.

 We are also happy to share all the knowledge we have collected on setting up the webinars for our Local Chapter.

 Mobility is a key aspect of the training of scientists at every stage of their scientific career.
 However, each country and, sometimes, each university, has specific mobility procedures and funding opportunities for exchange programs that are known exclusively at a local level.
 We believe that sharing these opportunities on a common platform can help to establish a fast and efficient mobility exchange between different countries.